The Case for Learned In-Memory Joins: Experimental Evaluation

 \textbf{Metrics.} We use the join throughput as the default metric.
 We define it as in~\cite{SCD16} to be ratio of the sum of the relation sizes (in number of tuples) and the total runtime $\frac{|R| + |S|}{|runtime|}$.

 \textbf{Default Settings.} Unless otherwise stated, all reported numbers are produced with running 32 threads.
-For {\blinlj}, we use 4 gaps per key, and the maximum request buffer size is set to 200.
+For {\blinlj}, we use 4 gaps per key.
 To fairly compare {\blinlj} with hash-based indexes, we build the hash indexes to match the gaps setting of {\blinlj} by (1)~using a bucket size of 4 in the block chaining index ({\hashinlj}), and (2)~creating a 2-table Cuckoo hash index ({\cuckooinlj}), where the size of these tables are 4 times the size of the input relation (i.e., load factor 25\%).
+For both {\blinlj} and {\bcsstreeinlj}, we keep assigning buffers (as mentioned in Section~\ref{sec:linlj_optimized_buffer}), starting from the first index level (root is level 0), till we find that a sub-tree (and its buffers), rooted at a model (or an index node in case of {\bcsstreeinlj}) in level $l$, can fit in the L3 cache.
+Then, we stop assigning buffers to sub-trees at levels higher than $l$.
 For {\blsj}, we use a partitioning fan-out of 10000.
 For any {\lsj} variant, the number of range (i.e., non-overlapping) partitions is set to the number of running threads to ensure their work independence in the sorting and joining phases.
-For datasets, all duplicate keys are removed to make sure that {\arttreeinlj} properly works (a separate experiment for duplicate datasets exists).
+For datasets, all duplicate keys are removed to make sure that {\arttreeinlj} properly works (a separate experiment for duplicates exists).